odbc-ipfs/odbc-ipfs/README.md

 Open Database Connectivity (ODBC) driver for IPFS

-This driver uses libp2p's pubsub to send databse queries.
+This driver uses libp2p's pubsub to send SQL database queries.
 IPFS nodes then parse the request and return a response and synchronize among themselves.

 # WARNING: All database transactions are currently public using libp2p pubsub.
 NOTHING is encrypted yet.